 How to Secure Nginx with Let’s Encrypt on Debian 12, 11 or 10

-Step 1: Update Debian Package Repositories Before Certbot for Nginx Installation
+Update Debian Package Repositories Before Certbot for Nginx Installation

 Before installing Certbot, it’s crucial to ensure that the package repositories and the existing packages on your Debian system are updated.
-Keeping the system updated ensures that you are installing the latest version of Certbot and its dependencies.
-Execute the following commands to update the package repositories and upgrade the existing packages:
+Keeping the system updated ensures you install the latest version of Certbot and dependencies.

 sudo apt update